kangar0000/AWS-Resource-Based-Policies-Enumerator/README.md

 # 🔍 AWS Resource-Based Policy Enumerator

-A Python-based tool to **automatically enumerate resource-based policies** across AWS services.
+A Python-based tool to **automatically enumerate resource based policies** across AWS services.
 Created to fill a gap I noticed during cloud enumeration workflow where I over looked resource-based policies were often overlooked.
 This script was built with prompt engineering :)